-Northeastern Illinois does not attain national ambient air quality standards for certain pollutants.
-It is classified as a moderate non-attainment area for the 8-hour ozone standard, and a non-attainment area for the annual fine particulate matter (PM2.5) standard.
+Northeastern Illinois does not attain national ambient air quality standards (NAAQS) for Ozone.
+Depending on the Standard it is classified either as marginal or Serious non-attainment area for the 8-hour ozone standard.
 The region must implement a transportation program which will help to reduce levels of these pollutants to national standards.

 Interagency consultation is required under the transportation conformity rule, as described in 40 CFR 51.402.
 In the northeastern Illinois region, these procedures are addressed through the Tier II Consultation process.
 Decisions made through this interagency consultation process guide the MPO in making conformity determinations.